after12am/WebGLGlitch/README.md

 is on basis of [glfx.js](http://evanw.github.io/glfx.js/) that is a sophisticated image effect library created by [evanw](https://github.com/evanw).
 I developed glitch effect for this library in my fork.
 But this effect does not be incorporated to original for different design concept.
-So if you like it, use [this](http://after12am.github.io/glfx.js/glfx.js).
+So if you like this effect, use [this](http://after12am.github.io/glfx.js/glfx.js).

 ## Demo